ajslater/codex/README.md

 ## <a name="alternatives-to-codex">📚Alternatives</a>

-- [Kavita](https://www.kavitareader.com/) has light metadata filtering/editing and supports comics and eBooks.
+- [Kavita](https://www.kavitareader.com/) has light metadata filtering/editing, supports comics, eBooks, and features for manga.
 - [Komga](https://komga.org/) has light metadata editing.
 - [Ubooquity](https://vaemendis.net/ubooquity/) reads both comics and eBooks.
 - [Mylar](https://github.com/mylar3/mylar3) is the best comic book manager which also has a built in reader.